Skip to Content

 • Faux Leather

-Rotary Blade (Only Cricut Maker)
+Rotary Blade

 Rotary Blade & Housing

-The drive housing for this blade isn’t interchangeable with other blades.
+The Drive Housing for this blade isn’t interchangeable with other blades.
 For you to change the blade itself, you need a particular kit.

-Although this blade is very cool and potent, it does have a small restriction.
+Although this blade is very cool and potent, it does have a slight restriction.
 The image or project size you are trying to cut should be at least 3/4 of an inch (19 mm).
 Cutting smaller projects will result in shortening the blade’s life.

 What Materials can I cut with the Rotary Fabric blade?